Women in the United States House of Representatives: Firsts

 Barbara Vucanovich entered the House of Representatives in 1983 as the first Hispanic or Latina woman in either chamber of Congress.

 Apart from single-member House delegations, the first all-woman delegation in either chamber of Congress was from Hawaii, in late 1990—Pat Saiki and Patsy Mink.
 They were also the first all-woman of color delegation in either chamber.
 In 2013, New Hampshire became the first state to have an all-woman delegation in both houses of Congress.

-Enid Greene Waldholtz entered the House of Representatives in 1995 as the first Mormon woman in that chamber; although she was the second woman in Congress, after Senator Paula Hawkins of Florida.
+Enid Greene Waldholtz entered the House of Representatives in 1995 as the first Mormon woman in that chamber; however, she was the second Mormon woman in Congress, after Senator Paula Hawkins of Florida.

 Jo Ann Emerson entered the House of Representatives in 1997 as the first and, so far, only woman (re)elected as neither a Democrat nor a Republican from any state to either chamber of Congress.
 She won two elections scheduled on November 5, 1996: a special election to fill out the remainder of her husband's term in the 104th Congress, and a general election for a full term in the 105th Congress.
 Emerson received the Republican nomination for the unexpired term; however, the party slot for the regular election was already filled by another contender.
 According to Missouri law, she was ineligible to run as a GOP candidate, so she sought reelection and won her first full term as an independent.
 Emerson was sworn into office as such before rejoining the Republicans a few days later.

 Tammy Baldwin, a lesbian, entered the House of Representatives in 1999 as the first openly LGBT woman in either chamber of Congress.

 Nancy Pelosi, a Democrat, rose through the ranks of her party leadership to be elected House whip in 2002, before being elevated to House floor leader and minority leader the following year; making her both the first woman whip and the first woman floor leader in either chamber of Congress.
-On January 4, 2007, she became the first woman to serve as Speaker of the House.
-On January 3, 2019, Pelosi become the first woman to reclaim the speakership.
+On January 4, 2007, she was elected the first woman to serve as Speaker of the House.
+On January 3, 2019, Pelosi became the seventh person and first woman to reclaim the speakership.

 Mazie Hirono entered the House of Representatives in 2007 as one of the first two Buddhists (alongside Hank Johnson) and first Buddhist woman elected in either chamber of Congress.

 In 2011, the House of Representatives got its first women's bathroom near the chamber (Room H-211 of the Capitol building); women in the Senate have had their own restroom off the Senate floor since 1993.